aloz/ngdemo/README.md

 (c) Copyright Anton Lozovskyi, 2022<br/>
 Just for fun

+Requires Node.js with installed modules: nmp (Node Package Manager) and @ngular/cli.

+On first start all the required Angular and Node.js dependencies are downloaded by npm.

+It is automated in Visual Studio if you have properly setup your environment.

 Below is default readme.md content.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.